-General Screening Guide (Visit cllsociety.org for more in-depth information)6
+PQI Process: General Screening Guide (visit cllsociety.org for more in-depth information)6

-- Review B-lymphocyte count at ≥5000 monoclonal (genetically identical) B-lymphocytes in the blood for the duration of at least three months.
-Confirm utilizing flow cytometry.
+- Review B-lymphocyte count at ≥5000 monoclonal (genetically identical) B-lymphocytes in the blood for the duration of at least three months an confirm utilizing flow cytometry

-- For SLL confirm documented location of enlarged lymph nodes and/or an enlarged spleen with less than 5000 B-lymphocytes in the blood.
-Confirmed with lymph node biopsy.
+- For SLL confirm documented location of enlarged lymph nodes and/or an enlarged spleen with less than 5000 B-lymphocytes in the blood and confirm with lymph node biopsy

 - Secondary Symptoms